leehaesung/VisualBasic/02_CodeFiles/Assessment02/README.md

 * If the user clicks on the “Clear Student marks” button, the text box contents should be cleared or empty as below:

 ![06_Clear_Student_Marks.png](https://github.com/leehaesung/VisualBasic/blob/master/02_CodeFiles/Assessment02/OutputImageFiles/06_Clear_Student_Marks.png)

+* If the user clicks on the “ 'x'(Exit)” Button the programme should terminate.